Buyer persona. Marketing persona. Customer avatar. Target market.

 These are the phrases that are used interchangeably to describe the fictional, generalized representations of the buyer persona most likely to purchase from you.

 It is critically important to the success of your marketing, sales, product development, and delivery of services that you have a deep understanding of who your customer avatar is.
+What is a customer avatar?
 You've likely heard the phrase, "You can't hit a target you haven't set."
 This applies perfectly to the importance of having a clearly defined customer avatar, which will help you:

 - Determine which social platforms they are spending time on so you know where your business should be present and active